TitusCF/HeroWorld/README.md

 Wand augmentation scrolls! </br>
 Rednaxela's Buildable Buildings script up and running! <br>
 pup_land and other many other areas incorporated into Bigworld </br>
-Bottomworld (The frontier) tiled to Bigworld hopefully becoming a globe </br>
+Bottomworld (The Frontier) tiled to Bigworld hopefully becoming a globe </br>
 Exp loss from death reduced greatly </br>
 Four stage tutorial with face selection </br>
 Mlab deloused of content unsuitable for public play and reintigrated </br>